When it comes to kids’ bikes, 50cc is probably the engine displacement to go for.

 Dirt bikes are insanely fun to ride, but they can also be dangerous.
 A 50cc bike isn’t too powerful, but as mentioned earlier, it’s powerful enough for you to worry.

-We also suggest that you try to understand the technical stuff since it’s pretty important.
+We suggest that you try to understand the technical stuff since it’s pretty important.
 It won’t be as important while your kid is still learning, but you would want to buy a dirt bike that’s good specs-wise.